linroger/Wealth-of-Nations/Advanced Financial Analysis and Valuation/Problem Sets/HBS DOLLAR GENERAL GOING PRIVATE.md

 ## REAL ESTATE STRATEGY

 In November 2006, DG announced significant changes to its real estate strategy.
-As part of a plan, approved by the board of directors, to enhance the store experience for customers, DG announced that it would close, by the end of fiscal 2007, approximately 400 stores that [DiD](Lecture%2013-%20Difference-In-Differences%20(Part%202%20Of%202).md) not meet its real estate criteria.
+As part of a plan, approved by the board of directors, to enhance the store experience for customers, DG announced that it would close, by the end of fiscal 2007, approximately 400 stores that did not meet its real estate criteria.
 Further, it would remodel or relocate approximately 300 stores during fiscal 2007 and decelerate new store openings, with the expectation of opening 300 new stores in fiscal 2007.

 During fiscal 2006, DG opened 537 new stores and closed 237 stores, including the 128 store closings identified in its strategic review (see Table A below).